 This training course is designed for staff of NGOs, business companies and research centres, national environmental and HR institutions, UN bodies and other international organizations, as well as representatives of governments and members of academia.

 Participants who successfully complete the training course receive a certificate of participation from the Geneva Academy.

 The training fee for this five-day programme is 1,530 Swiss Francs (30 percent discount for PhD and master students: the number of discounted places is limited, so if you qualify please apply soon!).
 It includes tuition costs, course materials, lunch and refreshments during coffee breaks.

 It is payable as soon as your place has been confirmed.
 As places on the training course are limited, participation can only be secured through the payment of the fee.

 All participants are responsible for their own travel costs to Geneva, including Swiss visa fees and evening meals (approximately 30 Swiss Francs per meal).

 Participants can request on-campus accommodation via the online application form.
 Due to the limited places available, accommodation is not guaranteed.
 Participants seeking on-campus accommodation are encouraged to request it as soon as possible.

-Applications must be submitted via this online application form.
+Application Applications must be submitted via the online application form.